saturnflyer/frontyard/README.md

 # Frontyard
 Make it easier to use Phlex views, forms, and components.

-Very much work in progress
+Very much work in progress to find some common patterns.

 ## Usage

 TODO…

 ## Installation